NiNiQua/ETH-AVAX-PROOF-Intermediate-EVM-Course/README.md

 # Project Title

-This project is a requirement for the Metacrafters ETH + AVAX PROOF: Intermediate EVM Course.
+MetaHouse Contract

 ## Description

 This project is a simple smart contract that implements the require(), assert(), and revert() statements.
-The contract manages a virtual house, allowing the owner to mark or indicate their presence or absence.
-Futhermore, this contract is able to restrict access to certain functions to only the owner.
+This project is a simple smart contract built using Solidity, which allows a land owner to manage their presence in a virtual house (MetaHouse).
+The contract provides functions for the land owner to enter and leave the MetaHouse, as well as check their presence status.

 ## Getting Started